West Virginia’s Will Grier is a pro. He just happens to be in college.

 “This way is just way more me,” he said.

 There’s a reason Grier registers more as a polished professional than college kid.
-He has been in the national consciousness in 2015 as a redshirt freshman at Florida.
+He has been in the national consciousness since 2015, when he was a redshirt freshman at Florida.
 At 23, many of the classmates he graduated with this past spring are in the real world working, so it feels natural to talk about this season like it’s the start of his career rather than the end of a journey.

 Grier has to be a grown-up off the field, too: He’s married and has a 22-month-old daughter, Eloise.